Home

 Introduction

-Unfortunately we in the software community can no longer hide behind a pretense that coding is irrevocably for good, nor that technology for its own sake is a worthwhile goal.
-Inevitably each useful technology gets used for corrupt ends, such as intellectual property infringement, discrimination, violence and war.
-While bad actors will often ignore license terms - regardless of the specific license, be it GNU, Apache or what have you - spelling out intent of use has a valid place in the wider discussion around code and is largely enforced.
-Enter into this, ethical licenses.
-While contentious to some, these seek to mitigate the harm done by software in the developing technosphere of the world.
-Other ethical licenses such as NoHarm take the route traced by Apache and company, by developing a rigourously legally-defensible text with little flexibility.
-I am more of the zLib license mindset, where the general understanding is laid out in plain english, so that within a paragraph or two, people clearly know the general gist of what they can and cannot do.
+Unfortunately in the software community we can no maintain the pretense that coding is irrevocably for good, nor that technology for its own sake is a worthwhile goal.
+Inevitably each useful technology will get used for non-virtuous ends, such as intellectual property infringement, discrimination and fraud.
+And while bad actors will often ignore license terms - regardless of the specific license, be it GNU, Apache, etc - spelling out intent of use has a valid part in the wider discussion around code, and is largely enforced.

 License